 Mining the Facts: Using KPIs to Monitor Progress, Control Costs, and Drive Performance

-KPIs are a set of quantifiable measures that companies can use to monitor and compare their performance to their strategic and operational goals.
-KPIs help establish the benchmarks you can use to continually measure and track your mining company’s activities so that you can identify problem areas, anticipate potential setbacks, and respond quickly to both.
+KPIs are simply a set of quantifiable measures that companies can use to monitor and compare their performance to their strategic and operational goals.
+KPIs help establish the benchmarks you can use to continually measure and monitor your mining company’s activities so that you can identify problem areas, anticipate potential setbacks, and respond quickly to both.

 What KPIs Should You Be Monitoring?